Floating shelves look simple but require the right hardware for your wall type. Here's what works on drywall, plaster, brick, and concrete.

 Column of shelves: Measure from the floor to each shelf height.
 The floor itself may not be level (especially in older buildings), so a laser level set at a fixed height is more reliable than measuring from the floor.

 Not finding the studs.
-Skipping the stud finder and guessing is how shelves fall.
-Spend 5 minutes with a stud finder.
+Guessing is how shelves fall.
+Spend five minutes with a stud finder.

 Using plastic drywall anchors for loaded shelves.
 Those cheap white anchors that come in shelf packaging are rated for a few pounds.
-They're fine for a picture frame.
-They're not fine for a shelf holding books or plants.
+Fine for a picture frame.
+Not fine for a shelf holding books or plants.

 Wrong anchors for plaster.
-This is the big NYC one.
-Drywall anchors in plaster often grip the outer plaster layer only.
-When it cracks — and it will, eventually — the anchor has nothing to hold onto.
+Drywall anchors in plaster often grip only the outer plaster layer.
+When it cracks — and it will, eventually — the anchor has nothing to hold.
 Use lath-compatible anchors or find the studs.

 Overloading.
 Check your shelf's weight rating.
 The shelf-and-bracket system is often the weakest link, not the wall.
 Just because the wall can hold the weight doesn't mean the shelf can.